 From the earliest days of electronic computers, people used them to make art: from drawings to poems, from screenplays to paintings, and from music to films.
 Our exhibit, “Early Computer Films, 1963-1972” presents breakthrough films in computer animation.
 Today, this technology is everywhere, from cinema to gaming, and from the web to art galleries.
 These films document advances in computer animation itself, and are artworks by some of the most important figures in computer art.

-Explore the films included in this exhibit below.
+Explore the films below.

 Sound, 4:23 min.